abstract image of digital light stream evoking AI in engineering

 What is the typical timeline and commitment required for a Creo training program to be effective?

-The duration and commitment of a Creo training program vary depending on your organization’s goals, user experience levels, and the number of modules implemented.
+The duration and commitment of a PTC Creo training program vary depending on your organization’s goals, user experience levels, and the number of modules implemented.
 In general, most companies can expect an initial training program to last from a few days to several weeks, followed by ongoing mentoring or refresher sessions.

 For new implementations, a phased approach is most effective, starting with introductory sessions before go-live, then adding module-specific or advanced training as users grow more comfortable.
 For upgrade scenarios, shorter workshops or “delta training” sessions focused on new features and workflows are often sufficient.